Background pattern

 • Stroke.

-• Increased muscle tension, speech difficulties, coordination difficulties, decreased sense of taste, altered sleep pattern.
+• Increased muscle tension, speech difficulties, coordination difficulties, decreased sense of taste, sleep pattern changes.

 • Irregular heartbeat or changes in heart rhythm.

-• Blood in the vomit, abnormal stools, tongue soreness.
+• Blood in vomit, abnormal stools, furry tongue.

-• Glucose in the urine, increased urine volume and frequency.
+• Glucose in urine, increased urine volume and frequency.

 • Diabetes.